-Task STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 2.1.A All Plan and schedule operations Thermodynamics and heat transmission Mechanics and hydromechanics Propulsive characteristics of diesel engines, steam and gas turbines, including speed, output and fuel consumption Heat cycle, thermal efficiency and heat balance of the following: .1 Marine diesel engine .2 Marine steam turbine .3 Marine gas turbine .4 Marine steam boiler Refrigerators and refrigeration cycle Physical and chemical properties of fuels and lubricants Technology of materials Naval architecture and ship construction, including damage control On a vessel powered by main propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates planning and preparation of operations suited to the design parameters of the power installation and to the requirements of the voyage.
-The candidate creates a plan and schedule for vessel operations, including: 1.
-Plant Operations: • Maneuvering; • Arrival; • Departure; and 2.
-Bunkering Operations: • Pre-Bunker Preparations; • Loading Plan; • Securing; and 3.
-Port Stay: • Scheduled Maintenance; and • Watch Functions; and 4.
-Voyage Calculations: • Fuel consumption; • FOB; • Fuel Order; • Propeller slip; and 5.
-Engine Room Emergency Drills: • Blackout; • Fire; • Man Down; and • Damage Control; and 6.
-FO and LO Sampling and Testing: • Viscosity; • Density; • Water Content; and • Ph.
+TaskSTCWNo.Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 2.1.A Plan and schedule operations Thermodynamics and heat transmission Mechanics and hydromechanics Propulsive characteristics of diesel engines, steam and gas turbines, including speed, output and fuel consumption Heat cycle, thermal efficiency and heat balance of the following: .1 Marine diesel engine .2 Marine steam turbine .3 Marine gas turbine .4 Marine steam boiler Refrigerators and refrigeration cycle Physical and chemical properties of fuels and lubricants Technology of materials On a vessel powered by main propulsion machinery at least 4,000 HP, or an engine room laboratory, and given specifications and characteristics for the propulsion plant and auxiliary systems for a vessel powered by main propulsion machinery of 4,000 HP or more.
+The candidate demonstrates planning and preparation of operations suited to the design parameters of the power installation and to the requirements of the voyage.
+The candidate creates a plan and schedule for the following vessel operations: Plant operations, including: a.
+Maneuvering; b.
+Arrival; and c.
+Departure; Fueling operations, including: a.
+Pre-fueling preparations; b.
+Loading plan; and c.
+Securing; Port stay, including: a.
+Scheduled maintenance; and b.
+Watch functions; Voyage calculations for: a.
+Fuel consumption; b.
+FOB; c.
+Fuel order; and d.
+Propeller slip; Engineroom emergency drills including: a.
+Blackout; b.
+Fire; c.
+Man down; and d.
+Damage control; and FO and LO sampling and testing of; a.
+Viscosity; b.
+Density; c.
+Water content; and d. pH.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.1.A Motor Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by diesel propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of the propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Evaluating all propulsion plant operating parameters against recommended levels and adjusting plant operations to ensure they remain within recommended ranges and technical specifications; Ensuring that the execution and recording of propulsion plant performance analysis and determining the immediate condition of the propulsion system and leads to the most efficient operation possible; Measuring and calculating plant loads, heat distribution and heat transfer efficiency; Monitoring the main propulsion plant operating parameters sufficient to maintain safe operating conditions; and Ensuring that performance levels are within recommended operating parameters and technical specifications.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.1.A Motor Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Start up and shut down main propulsion and auxiliary machinery, including associated systems Operating limits of propulsion plant The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for main engine On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate uses methods of measuring and calculating propulsion plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+The candidate directs the operations of a diesel propulsion plant so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Performing propulsion plant operations at recommended levels and adjusting operations to ensure continued operation within recommended ranges and technical specifications; Executing and recording propulsion plant performance analysis, determining the immediate condition of the propulsion system and ensuring the most efficient operation possible; Measuring and calculating plant loads, heat distribution and heat transfer efficiency; Monitoring the main propulsion plant operation sufficient to maintain safe operating conditions; and Maintaining performance levels within recommended operating parameters and technical specifications.